 The school site Parent Handbook defines the procedures for safe ingress and egress of students as well as details regarding the nature and hours of campus supervision.
 Parents are informed of procedures for student drop-off and pick-up as well.
 Also, safety procedures and expectations are described for those students who ride their bikes and walk to and from school.
-The Santa Rosa Police Department has provided assemblies on bicycle safety.
+The Safe Routes to School program provides workshops on pedestrian and bicycle safety.
 In addition, the principals' school newsletters provide frequent reminders about traffic and campus safety.

 At the beginning of each school year, school personnel take the time to discuss school rules and safety procedures including safe ingress and egress of students.
-There are contracted crossing guards provided both before and after school to ensure that students can safely cross major streets, and the principal maintains contact with them to identify and solve any traffic safety issues.
+There are crossing guards before and after school to ensure that students can safely cross major streets, and the principal maintains contact with them to identify and solve any traffic safety issues.
 Yard supervision is provided by teachers 10 minutes prior to the start of school.
 Adult supervision is also provided at the end of the day when students are waiting to be picked up.